longislandjavascript/www.lijs.org-svelte/README.md

 [netlify-logo]: https://res.cloudinary.com/gojutin/image/upload/w_160/v1556501674/lijs.org/netlify-logo.png "Netlify Logo"

-The site is deployed to the custom domain [www.lijs.org](https://www.lijs.org) via a Netlify continuous deployment GitHub integration.
+The site is deployed to the custom domain [www.lijs.org](https://www.lijs.org) via a [Netlify continuous deployment GitHub integration](https://www.netlify.com/docs/continuous-deployment/).
 Deployments are triggered automatically by pushing to the `master` branch.

-All API data (Meetup, PageSpeed Insights) is fetched via Netlify Lambda functions.
-Most API URLs are saved as a Netlify environment variable, which is passed down to the client during development.
+All API data (Meetup, PageSpeed Insights) is fetched via [Netlify Lambda functions](https://www.netlify.com/docs/functions/).
+Most API URLs are saved as a Netlify environment variable, which is passed down to the client during development via [Netlify Dev](https://www.netlify.com/products/dev/).

+The contact form is managed by [Netlify Forms](https://www.netlify.com/docs/form-handling/).

 ## Usage
 You will need to have `node` and `npm` installed on your computer.